How do they do it?

 That’s just one way to earn money through guest blogging.
 Another way that bloggers earn money is to allow bloggers to write blogs for them.
-In these cases, someone with a product or service to promote, pays to write a blog.
+In these cases, someone with a product or service to promote pays to write a blog.
 For example, someone with an ebook on Italian cuisine might approach a wildly popular cooking blogger with a paid offer to write a post for their blog.

-Once a blogger or online personality builds a large following, and becomes well known even outside of their target audience, they can earn quite a bit of money through personal appearances.
+Once a blogger or online personality builds a large following and becomes well known even outside of their target audience, they can earn quite a bit of money through personal appearances.
 How this works specifically depends on the personality involved.

-For example, a well known digital marketing blogger such as Neil Patel will make significant amounts of money as a consultant for companies seeking his expertise, or speaking at seminars.
-An Instagram celebrity might earn pretty significant income making public appearances or appearing at conventions.
+For example, a well known digital marketing blogger such as Neil Patel will make significant amounts of money as a consultant for companies seeking his expertise or speaking at seminars.
+An Instagram celebrity might earn a pretty significant income by making public appearances or appearing at conventions.
 These appearances might be at nightclubs, resorts, conventions, or grand openings.
 Basically, these internet personalities are paid to appear wherever someone thinks their presence may boost attendance.

 There’s no solid data on the earning potential for bloggers or other online personalities.
 There are simply too many factors to make predictions in this area.
 It’s safe to say that a small portion of bloggers, YouTubers, and other online personalities make a significant of money; some earn a living, some supplement their income, and others struggle to make money at all.
 Those who wish to make money online through affiliate marketing and other programs certainly have their options.
 It’s simply a matter of picking the best one.